sonatype-nexus-community/DevAudit/README.md

 - `drupal8` Do an application audit on a Drupal 8 application.
 	- `-r --root-directory` Specify the root directory of the application.
 This is just the top-level directory of your Drupal 8 install.

-All applications also support the following common options for auding the application modules or plugins:
+All applications also support the following common options for auditing the application modules or plugins:
 - `--list-packages` Only list the application plugins or modules scanned by DevAudit.

 - `--list-artifacts` Only list the artifacts found on OSS Index for application plugins and modules scanned by DevAudit.